nexdrew/ppend/README.md

 Simple CLI to rename files by appending, prepending, or cutting (removing) portions of filenames.

-A better alternative to calling `mv` several times.
+A better alternative to calling `mv` several times or having to memorize some funky `find . -exec` syntax.
 ## CLI

 ### Install